 Apart from the Charge of the Light Brigade (the actual charge, but also the poem), the Crimean War (1853-1856) is perhaps best known (at least by some of us) as the first “modern” war, in that it was during the Crimean War when later military staples like rail, telegraphs, trenches, and rifled firearms and artillery first got tested on a major battlefield.
 Oh, and it also led to the development of modern professional nursing, triage, and anesthetics, but who’s counting?
 The 1853 Battle of Sinop is noteworthy for the way it helped pioneer another development in military technology, but it’s also important in that it was the war’s first major battle, and Russia’s victory in this battle paradoxically paved the way for it to eventually lose the war.

-The Crimean War was the culmination of several trends in European politics at the time: years of Russian expansion in Eastern Europe, perennial British fears of Russian expansion, new French Emperor Napoleon III’s desire to make France the leading continental power as his (far more successful, as it turns out) uncle had done.
+The Crimean War was the culmination of several trends in European politics at the time: years of Russian expansion in Eastern Europe, perennial British fears of that Russian expansion, new French Emperor Napoleon III’s desire to make France the leading continental power as his (far more successful, as it turns out) uncle had done.
 Then there was the condition of the Ottoman Empire, which was pretty ragged by the 1850s.
 The empire was barely hanging on financially thanks to the demands of its foreign creditors, and as a result its military had been reduced to a shadow of its former self.
 The Ottomans were a belligerent in the war, to be sure, but really the Empire’s role was more object than participant.
-Should Russia be allowed to put the “Sick Man of Europe” (it was never that sick, but the mid 19th century was definitely an ebb point) out of his misery and absorb his territory, or would that be so disruptive to the European political balance that it was incumbent upon other powers to step in and stop it?
+Should Russia be allowed to put the “Sick Man of Europe” (it was never that sick, but the mid-19th century was definitely a low point) out of his misery and absorb his territory, or would that be so disruptive to the European balance of power that it was incumbent upon other nations to step in and stop it?
 Russia answered that question one way, and France and Britain answered it the other way, and that difference of opinion meant war.

 A Russian fleet (three ships of the line, a frigate, and a steamer, which isn’t really much of a “fleet” but whatever), under the command of Pavel Nakhimov (d.
 1855), began to interfere with Ottoman shipping in the Black Sea, though one major convoy did get through to the Caucasus.
 Given that it was November, and the seas were choppy, the second major Ottoman convoy stopped to wait out the nasty weather at Sinop.
 Nakhimov maneuvered his ships into a blockade around the port.
 Sure that the Russian ships wouldn’t dare challenge the harbor defenses to try to get at his convoy, the Ottoman commander, Osman Pasha (d. no later than 1860), simply left his ships at anchor and made no move to break out of the blockade (which was not a particularly massive one–even after being reinforced Nakhimov had only about 10 ships at his command).
 Osman also figured that Nakhimov would abide by the rules of naval warfare, which stipulated that you couldn’t attack ships at anchor and couldn’t attack a ship of a lower class (so Nakhimov’s ships of the line weren’t “supposed” to attack Osman’s frigates, which were the biggest ships he had).

 Osman got a very clear lesson in the value of the unwritten rules of war when Nakhimov ordered his ships into the harbor and began firing on the Ottoman vessels.
-Since the Ottoman ships were at anchor and thus couldn’t move, Nakhimov was able to maneuver his fleet so that the Ottoman vessels were between the Russian ships and Sinop’s harbor defenses, which lessened the effectiveness of those harbor batteries considerably.
+Since the Ottoman ships were at anchor and thus couldn’t move, Nakhimov was able to maneuver his fleet so that the Ottoman vessels were between the Russian ships and Sinop’s harbor batteries, which lessened their effectiveness considerably.
 Nakhimov had far more guns than the Ottomans did, so this was a fight that wouldn’t have lasted very long anyway.
 But the Russians also had a significant technological edge, in that their battleships carried several Paixhans guns, which fired explosive shells rather than solid, non-explosive cannonballs.

 Naval warfare always lagged behind land warfare in terms of gun technology.
 Until the Battle of Lepanto in 1571, Mediterranean navies were still using galleys, whose design and tactics would have been familiar to the ancient Greeks, with the addition of maybe a couple of forward-facing guns.
 This was a couple of centuries after cannon had started to become indispensable to warfare on land, and yet navies were still fighting mostly ramming-and-boarding battles like they had been in the fifth century BC.
 The adoption of explosive shells by navies similarly lagged, but in this case it was a real technological issue rather than just an inexplicable case of collective stagnation.

 Explosive shells were dangerous to handle and fire, seeing as how they were prone to, you know, exploding.
 On land they were employed in “indirect fire” weapons like mortars, which were less powerful than direct fire cannon, so the danger of a shell going off in the gun or just outside the gun was minimized.
-At sea, though, there was no such thing as indirect fire.
+And in the event that an accidental explosion did occur, the damage on land would most likely be disruptive but not catastrophic.
+At sea, there was no such thing as indirect fire.
 Ships of the line faced each other side-to-side and fired directly at each other from close range.
 The kind of explosive shells used on land would pose a major risk in that kind of engagement, when fired by powerful naval guns, and could potentially do serious damage to the ship trying to fire them.
+And an accident on a boat could sink the boat, which is far more catastrophic than the damage most explosions on land might cause.

 After the Ottoman ships were all either destroyed or rendered useless, the Russians turned their attention to the shore defenses and destroyed those as well.
 They lost a few dozen men (the highest estimates get into the mid-200s), compared to thousands of Ottomans killed.
 Osman Pasha was taken prisoner.